 Australia and New Zealand constitute a strong union conference, which is now sending means and missionaries into Polynesia and the East Indies.
 This work is pushing into Africa from the north and west and south and east.
 In every country of South America, permanent work is established, save in Colombia and Venezuela, where only initial steps have been taken.
 In the West Indies, and in the Catholic fields of Mexico and Central America, four thousand Seventh-day Adventist believers are carrying forward an aggressive work.
 Thus in every continent, and in the islands of the sea, the message of the soon coming of the Lord is being proclaimed.
 The more widely it is spread, the more urgent are the calls for help.
 Thus from far Sumatra, of the East Indies, comes the cry of a Battak lad seeking a training for service: "My mind is fully made up, and it is this: This message ought to go to my people."
-From a remote interior point in Chile, South America, a letter came to the Valparaiso office: "Dear brother, no one visits us here, no one enlightens us, no one explains to us, neither do we understand what we should do."
+From a remote interior point in Chile, South America, a letter came to the Val paraiso office: "Dear brother, no one visits us here, no one enlightens us, no one explains to us, neither do we understand what we should do."
 From over in Korea came the message to our superintendent in Japan: "We now believe and desire to be baptized.
-Dear brother, when you read this, hasten and take a boat and come to us.'
+Dear brother, when you read this. hasten and take a boat and c o m e

-KOREAN CHRISTIANS AND THEIR TEACHERS EMPLOYEES OF THE INTERNATIONAL TRACT SOCIETY, HAMBURG out into Siberia and Central Asia and Turkey.
-Mis-Korea, Japan, China, Burma, and India complete the circuit Among the Santal hills of West Beugal, India, the people thronged our medical missionary workers, asking help for stations in loved ones.
-Kneeling, and grasping the feet of a nurse, a woman cried, saying, "My poor husband! can not you help A heathen African woman wept as she of Asia, though came to one of our native teachers, saying, "I am a great sinner.
+EMPLOYEES OF THE INTERNATIONAL TRACT SOCIETY, HAMBURG KOREAN CHRISTIANS AND THEIR TEACHERS out into Siberia and Central Asia and Turkey.
+Mission stations in Japan, Korea, China, Burma, and India complete the circuit of Asia, though Among the Santal hills of West Bengal, India, the people thronged our medical missionary workers, asking help for loved ones.
+Kneeling, and grasping the feet of a nurse, a woman cried, saying.
+"My poor husband! can not you help him?" plete the circuit A heatnen African woman wept as she of Asia, though came to one of our native teachers, saying, "I am a great sinner.
 Can God receive me?"
 An old Chinese woman inquired anxiously of one of our missionaries, "I have been a sinner for sixty years.
 Can I be saved now?"
-From an unevangelized field in Japan one of our Japanese brethren had the message.
-"Come and teach us about the true God."
+From an unevangelized field in Japan one of our Japanese brethren had the message, "Come and teach us about the true God."
 He says: "I sent the word, 'I will come.'
 This word was like a signal-gun: soon invitations came from all directions so that I could not answer them all.
 Day after day, from early in the morning until midnight I continued to teach.
 It was like throwing a piece of bread into a pond among hungry fishes."
 The spokesman of a delegation from East Bengal said to our missionary in Calcutta: "We must return to our village, and what shall we tell those who sent us here?
 How soon can you send help?"
 An African village sent the word to one of our stations in Matabeleland: "If